 Cheese and fruit pairings for winter can be a little challenging because fresh produce isn’t widely available.
 You can easily pair some creamy brie with fresh berries during the summer or a slice of persimmon during the fall, but what about when snow is on the ground?

 Use this guide to figure out what exactly to put on your winter cheese board and how to pair all of the comforting flavors together:

 I’ll be honest: citrus and cheese don’t really pair well together.
 It’s just too tart for creamy cheese!
 Instead of layering blood oranges, kumquats, and caracaras on the board, find new and creative ways to incorporate the seasonal fruit:

 - Add the whole fruits, their stems, and leaves as decoration in empty gaps.

-- If you want to be fancy, incorporate them as a palate cleanser (have people eat them between bites of different cheeses).
+- Wanna be fancy?
+Incorporate the sliced citrus as a palate cleanser to eat in between bites of different cheeses.

-- Have them as an option for your friends who don’t eat dairy or are vegan.
+- Sliced fruit is always nice to have for those who don’t eat dairy or are vegan.

 - Cut them up and mix them with something sweet, like a little sugar, agave, or honey.

 When it’s time to shop, head to a farmer’s market or grocery store to see what’s on display.
 Try to buy fresh or organic produce so you can have the very best flavors.
 Any of these seasonal citrus fruits will pair well: